jujhaar2409/line-follower/README.md

 ## About

-The filed python files contain starter environments in which you have to add your own code.
+The python files contain starter environments in which you have to add your own code.

 Your task is to add a PID controller to control the movement of the car/robot and make it follow the drawn path.